cilium/cilium/Documentation/network/kubernetes/kubeproxy-free.rst

       host network namespace) making long-lived connections using (connected) UDP, you can enable ``bpf-lb-sock-hostns-only`` in order to enable the socket-LB feature only in the host network namespace.
+    * Cilium's BPF-based masquerading is recommended over iptables when using the BPF-based NodePort.
+Otherwise, there is a risk for port collisions between BPF and iptables SNAT, which might result in dropped NodePort connections :gh-issue:`23604`.

 Further Readings
 ################